 Song Y and Masison DC (2005) Independent regulation of Hsp70 and Hsp90 chaperones by Hsp70/Hsp90-organizing protein Sti1 (Hop1).
 J Biol Chem 280(40):34178-85

 Abstract: Hsp70 and Hsp90 protein chaperones cooperate in a protein-folding pathway required by many "client" proteins.
 The co-chaperone Sti1p coordinates functions of Hsp70 and Hsp90 in this pathway.
 Sti1p has three tetratricopeptide repeat (TPR) domains.
-TPR1 binds Hsp70, TPR2a binds Hsp90 and the ligand for TPR2b is unknown.
+TPR1 binds Hsp70, TPR2a binds Hsp90, and the ligand for TPR2b is unknown.
 Although Sti1p is thought to be dedicated to the client folding pathway, we earlier showed that Sti1p regulated Hsp70, independently of Hsp90, in a way that impairs yeast [PSI+] prion propagation.
-Using this prion system to monitor Sti1p regulation of Hsp70, and an Hsp90-inhibiting compound to monitor Hsp90 regulation, we identify Sti1p mutations that separately affect Hsp70 and Hsp90.
-TPR1 mutations impaired Sti1p regulation of Hsp70 but deleting TPR2a and TPR2b did not.
-Conversely, TPR2a and TPR2b mutations impaired Sti1p regulation of Hsp90 but deleting TPR1 did not.
+Using this prion system to monitor Sti1p regulation of Hsp70 and an Hsp90-inhibiting compound to monitor Hsp90 regulation, we identified Sti1p mutations that separately affect Hsp70 and Hsp90.
+TPR1 mutations impaired Sti1p regulation of Hsp70, but deletion of TPR2a and TPR2b did not.
+Conversely, TPR2a and TPR2b mutations impaired Sti1p regulation of Hsp90, but deletion of TPR1 did not.
 All Sti1p mutations variously impaired the client folding pathway, which requires both Hsp70 and Hsp90.
-Thus, Sti1p regulated Hsp70 and Hsp90 separately, Hsp90 is implicated as a TPR2b ligand, and mutations separately affecting regulation of either chaperone impair a pathway dependent upon both.
-We further demonstrate that client folding depended upon bridging of Hsp70 and Hsp90 by Sti1p, and find conservation of independent regulation of Hsp70 and Hsp90 by human Hop1.
+Thus, Sti1p regulated Hsp70 and Hsp90 separately, Hsp90 is implicated as a TPR2b ligand, and mutations separately affecting regulation of either chaperone impair a pathway that is dependent upon both.
+We further demonstrate that client folding depended upon bridging of Hsp70 and Hsp90 by Sti1p and find conservation of the independent regulation of Hsp70 and Hsp90 by human Hop1.